Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychOculusVR.md

 other input elements of the specified 'controllerType'.
 It has the following fields:

 'Valid' = 1 if 'input' contains valid results, 0 if input status is invalid/unavailable.
+This is always 1, as any kind of connected keyboard can emulate at least 'Buttons', by
+using [KbCheck](KbCheck) to query keys and map them to "fake buttons".

+'ActiveInputs' = 1, signifying the presence of a valid 'Buttons' input due to emulation
+by [KbCheck](KbCheck) on any connected keyboard.

 'Time' Time of last input state change of controller.

 'Buttons' Vector with button state on the controller, similar to the 'keyCode'
 vector returned by [KbCheck](KbCheck)() for regular keyboards.
 Each position in the vector
 reports pressed (1) or released (0) state of a specific button.
 Use the OVR.Button\_XXX